-The Huntington, Descanso Gardens, The Arboretum & South Coast Botanic Gardens all have fabulous fall activities and you can see what’s blooming—something is always in bloom!
+Botanic gardens in LA like the Huntington, and Descanso Gardens all have fabulous fall activities and you can see what’s blooming—something is always in bloom!
 This is LA.
 (Can’t you just hear Sheryl Crow singing that?)

 18. PYO blackberries and raspberries

 Pumpkins are not the only thing you can pick a peck of in the fall.
 Underwood Farms has berry picking well into autumn.

 Fall Bucket List for Kids: Indoor Fall Activities in Los Angeles

 Remember how a second ago we said outdoor concerts and movies are mostly over for the year?
 Well, mostly doesn't include the movies at Street Food Cinema, where movies are shown in the parks after dark through October.

 See famous movie memorabilia, practice your acceptance speech, and explore the Death Star-shaped theater—all at this show-stopping museum in LA.